adamjimenez/shiftlib/README.md

 Login to GenieAdmin:
 `https://[yourdomain]/admin/`

-Create new website sections from the configure area.
+Create new tables, fields and sections from the configure area.
+Look in awe at your newly created admin system.

-The website templates go in `_tpl` folder.
+Place your website templates in the `_tpl` folder.

-Check [the wiki](https://github.com/adamjimenez/shiftlib/wiki) for information about the template structure.
+Check [the wiki](https://github.com/adamjimenez/shiftlib/wiki) for information about the ShiftLib template structure and functions.